rzimmerman/kal/README.md

 Using Kal
 ---------
 This section is still 'coming soon'.
-For now, you can clone the repository and use [CoffeeScript](http://coffeescript.org/) to run the compiler:
+A detailed syntax guide is in work, but if you want to try it out, the syntax is a lot like CoffeeScript with some notable exceptions.
+Check out the source/kal files to see some examples.
+For now, you can clone the repository to run the compiler as follows:

-    coffee source/coffee/compiler.coffee (kal file) [js output file]
+    node ./compiled/kal (kal file) [js output file] node ./compiled/kal -c (source files) (output directory)

-This will print the compiled Javascript to stdout and attempt to evaluate it if you don't specify the output file.
+This will print the compiled Javascript to stdout and attempt to evaluate it if you don't specify "js output file".

-The CoffeeScript implementation is being ported over to Kal, so check often.
-To run the Kal port of the compiler in its current state, use:

-    node source/kal/compiler.js (kal file) [js output file]

-Right now this uses a mix of CoffeeScript and Kal, so you will need CoffeeScript installed.
-You can use npm install for this package.
+As of version 0.2.0, the CoffeeScript dependency has been removed.
+The .coffee source is still available but will be removed in version 0.3.0.
+The compiler now compiles itself as follows:
+    node ./compiled/kal -c ./source/kal/*.kal (output directory)

 Goals